The Top Wedding Invitation Tips You Need to Know

 As you consider colors and patterns, don't forget about the text—the information you put on the invitation is the whole point of sending it out in the first place.
 Your stationer can help, but, in general, avoid light ink on light backgrounds and dark ink on dark backgrounds.
 Yellow and pastels are tough colors to read, so if you're going with those, make sure the background contrasts enough for the words to pop, or work those colors into the design rather than the text.
 Also, be wary of hard-to-read fonts like an overly scripted typeface—you don't want to sacrifice readability for pretty letters.

 Don't Crowd the Card

-List only the key points on your invitation: ceremony time and location, the hosts, your and your fiancé's names, the dress code (optional) and RSVP information.
+List only the key points on your invitation: ceremony time and location, the hosts, your and your future spouse's full names, the dress code (optional) and RSVP information.
 Trying to squeeze too much onto the invitation card can make it harder to read and it won't look as elegant.
 Leave things like directions to your wedding venue and details about postwedding activities for your wedding website and/or print them on separate enclosure cards.
-One piece of information that doesn't belong anywhere on your suite: where you're registered.
-The only acceptable place to list registry information is on your wedding website.
+One piece of information that doesn't belong anywhere on your wedding invitation suite: where you're registered.
+The only appropriate place to list registry information is on your wedding website.

 Get Your Dates Straight

 Include your RSVP information on the bottom right corner of your invitation or on a separate RSVP card, and make the deadline no more than three or four weeks after guests receive the invitations.
 Check with your caterer first to find out when they'll need the final head count.
 Remember: The more time you give guests to reply, the more likely they are to forget—but you'll need time to put together the seating chart.
 Plus, your final count may affect the number of centerpieces and other décor elements, which your vendors will need to finalize a few weeks before the wedding.